Lucyjpjones/LucyJones-resume/README.md

 - **Carousel multi items**
   - Make multiple slides visible on medium or larger devices (This layout is shown in my wireframes).

-- **Model**
+- **Contact form**
+   - I will add to my html code to create a working form with the use of method and action attributes.
-   - I will add a model response to contact form when I have a greater knowledge of Javascript language.
+   - I will add a model response for the user when the form has been submitted, when I have a greater knowledge of the Javascript language.

 #### Status